arconnectio/ArConnect/.github/README.md

   Sign a transaction

 - `ENCRYPT`:
-  Encrypt data using the user's keyfile
+  Encrypt data with the user's keyfile

 - `DECRYPT`:
-  Decrypt data using the user's keyfile
+  Decrypt data with the user's keyfile

 - `SIGNATURE`
-  Sign data using the user's keyfile
+  Sign data with the user's keyfile

 - `ACCESS_ARWEAVE_CONFIG`:
   Access the user's custom Arweave config